Overview

 Back Pain

-There are several changes during pregnancy that can contribute to back pain.
+Several changes during pregnancy can contribute to back pain.
 Pregnancy hormones relax the joints between the bones in your pelvic area, which can be tough on your back and hips.
 Carrying around extra weight can also put additional strain on your back.
-If you have any issues with your back, please make sure you sit on chairs with good support, especially if you are at a desk all day.
+If you have any issues with your back, please sit on chairs with good support, especially if you are at a desk all day.
 You can use a pregnancy support pillow when sitting or lying down.
-Opt for shoes with good arch support or use insoles to help protect your feet from issues that can come up.
+Opt for shoes with good arch support, or use insoles to help protect your feet from issues that can come up.
 You can try a heating pad or an ice pack for some comfort.
 A prenatal massage may be helpful, or ask your partner for a massage.
 If you are suffering from back pain that you cannot alleviate, please bring it up with your care provider.

 Your Growing Uterus